Sip and Savor Santa Barbara County

 At Alisal Guest Ranch, you are in the heart of Santa Barbara County—one of the best wine-producing regions in the country, with over 100 different wineries and tasting rooms.
 The county’s varied microclimates and soils, as well as its unique geography, provide ideal growing conditions for many types of grapes—from the beloved Chardonnays, Pinot Noirs, and Syrahs, to unique varietals like Albariño and Grenache Blanc.
 Alisal is perfectly situated so that our guests can visit a wide variety of nearby wineries.
 Our dining room offers an extensive wine list that focuses primarily on wines from Santa Barbara County and Central California, so you can have a taste at the Alisal before you venture out.

-Our Guest Services team is happy to help you plan a picnic and a day spent wine tasting at some of our favorite vineyards.
+Our Ranch Concierge team is happy to help you plan a picnic and a day spent wine tasting at some of our favorite vineyards.

 The following recommended wineries and distilleries offer complimentary tastings¹ for guests staying at the Alisal.

 ( ¹ Parties of six or more may incur a fee. )